scrtlabs/SecretNetwork/docs/upgrading-v0.0.1-to-v0.0.2.md

 # Note on recovery

-Prior to upgrading to v0.0.2, validators are encouraged to take a full data snapshot before proceeding.
+Prior to upgrading to v0.0.2, validators are encouraged to take a full data snapshot.
 Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.enigmacli` and `.enigmad` directories.

 It is critically important to back-up the `.enigmad/data/priv_validator_state.json` file after stopping your `enigmad` process (or the `enigma-node` systemd service).
 This file is updated every block as your validator participates in a consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous state needs to be restarted.